The New Rothy's Handbag Might Just Be The Most Sustainable Thing In Your Closet

 We love it when the fashion world spoils us with a fancy product launch.
 And with the dawn of spring on the horizon, we've been waiting to find out whatever new must-have item will take over our closets.
 A strong contender came barreling in this Super Tuesday and its not a flash-in-the-pan candidate either — this tote's got legs.
 The Rothy's handbag hits cyber shelves today and it's a purchase you can feel good about for the next four years and beyond.

 Aside from the well-known fact that this brand has Meghan Markle's stylish stamp of approval, we love Rothy's because of its authentic mission to produce sustainable stuff that's also super cute (as evidenced by the recent launch of their Mary Jane pointed shoes).
 So when taking the giant step into the category of handbags, it's no surprise that this eco-friendly approach remained a driving force behind Rothy's first-ever purse collection.
 The result is five practical, structured silhouettes crafted from a blend of recycled materials.
-Prices for the designs range from $95 for The Essential Pouch to $350 for The Handbag, with shades like "light lime" and "sage green" to add a pop of spring-flavored color to your wardrobe.
+Prices for the designs range from $89 CAD for The Mini Catchall to $475 CAD for The Handbag, with shades like "light lime" and "sage green" to add a pop of spring-flavored colour to your wardrobe.

 Advertisement